-The Japanese tea ceremony is called 茶道 (pronounced sadō or chadō) which means “the way of tea” Japanese.
+The Japanese tea ceremony is called 茶道 (pronounced sadō or chadō), which means “the way of tea” in Japanese.
 The ceremony is a way of practicing Zen, a Japanese concept based on maintaining order in the state of one’s mind.
-Participating in a tea ceremony is one of the most unique experiences you can have when visiting Japan.
+Participating in a tea ceremony is one of the most unique experiences when visiting Japan.
 So, here is everything you need to know before you go.

 The History of the Japanese Tea Ceremony